David John Halfyard who died on 23 August 1996 was born in Winchmore Hill, North London on 3 April 1931.

-His family moved to Surrey and he was educated at Purley County Grammer School.
-Between 1950 and 1954 he appeared in sundry matches for Surrey Club & Ground and latterly for Surrey seconds; his club cricket being for Beddington and Banstead.
+His family moved to Surrey and he was educated at Purley County Grammar School.
+Between 1950 and 1954 he appeared in sundry matches for Surrey Club & Ground and latterly for Surrey seconds, his club cricket being for Beddington and Banstead.

-Despairing of Championship cricket with Surrey, he moved to Kent for the 1956 summer and made his first-class debut for his new county against Cambridge University on May 12, 1956.
+Despairing of Championship cricket with Surrey, he moved to Kent for the 1956 summer and made his First-Class debut for his new county against Cambridge University in May.
 He quickly gained a regular place in the Kent side and during that first season took 58 wickets.
 The following year he exceeded 100 wickets, a feat he was to repeat for the next four campaigns.

 A report noted in 1957: ‘The key to Halfyard’s development into a match winning bowler appears to lay in controlled variation of length and flight and the ability to cut his low-trajectory deliveries back from the off quite sharply.
 On a helpful pitch he also makes the ball fly menacingly.”